philcharitou/photography-portfolio/content/collections/pages/contact.md

 ---
 id: 7c4682a1-4c05-4610-900f-d22c8f8df013
 blueprint: page_form
-title: 'Phil Charitou Photography Contact | Toronto Photographer Getting in Touch'
+title: 'Contact - Phil Charitou | Toronto Branding & Portrait Photography'
 header: 'GET IN TOUCH'
 callout: |-
   For more info on availability and pricing guides send us a note.
 Or simply say hello!
 We can’t wait to hear from you!<br>